The equatorial motion of the charged test particles in Kerr-Newman-Taub-NUT spacetime: Analysis of the orbit configurations

-In this section, we make a discussion of possible orbit types (bound, flyby and transit orbits) by providing sample plots over the equatorial plane.
-We also examine the conditions and examples of bound orbits emerging outside the metric singularity $r_+$ (i.e. the existence of bound orbits in the region where $r>r_+$).
 To further exploit the physical effect of the NUT parameter on the motion over equatorial plane, we make an analysis of the Newtonian orbits as well, where the radial variable $r$ for those orbits is assumed to be much larger than the Schwarzschild radius of the gravitational source ($r >> r_S=2M$).
+For that, we analyse the orbit equation (\ref{motion_25}) over the equatorial plane and utilise the physically oriented approximations raised in \cite{dereli}.
+First, one can express the orbit equation (\ref{motion_25}) in terms of a new variable $u$ such that $r=\frac{1}{u}$.
+With this substitution, the orbital equation (\ref{motion_25}) turns into